 Tempeh!
 What the hell is it and how the hell do you cook it?
 If you’ve ever wondered about this amazing vegan protein source, then let me show you how to make tempeh insanely delicious.

-What is tempeh?
+☘️ What is tempeh?

 Tempeh is really high in protein; about 18 grams per serving.
 It’s also high in antioxidants, minerals and fiber.

-Tempeh originally came from Indonesia and it’s still the most popular soy food there.
+It originated from Indonesia and it’s still the most popular soy food there.
 Tempeh is often called “poor man’s meat” in Indonesia because it’s much more affordable than meat.
 Who ever said being vegan was expensive?!!

 There are many different ways to cook tempeh.
 You can use it any way that you would meat.
 It’s chewy and has a nice, mild, nutty flavor.

-You can make tempeh tacos, burgers, bacon, meatballs and also use it for ground beef substitute in lasagna or pasta recipes.
+You can make tempeh tacos, burgers, tempeh bacon, meatballs and also use it for ground beef substitute in lasagna or pasta recipes.

 - Sometimes tempeh has grey or black lines running through it.
 That’s totally normal and is just part of the fermentation process.